HansOersted/cpp_learning/README.md

 for (auto &element: vector_name) { ... };  // can change the elements in the ORIGINAL vector

 for (auto const &element: vector_name) { ... };   // cannot change the elements in the ORIGINAL vector

+22. class declaration

+class Player
+{
+};

+Player *enemy = new Player;  // Player *enemy = new Player();  Player *enemy = new Player("Name",10);  depends on the constructor

+delete enemy;

+23. private and protected

+private: accessible only by members or friends of the class

+protected: private + accessible by inheritance

+24. include guards (in Account.h)

+#ifndef _ACCOUNT_H_  //whether Account.h is included
+#define _ACCOUNT_H_

+// Account class declaratuin

+#endif

+25. Account.cpp  Account.h  main.cpp

+Account.h  //declare a class

+Account.cpp  // implement the method; # include "Account.h"

+main.cpp  // # include "Account.h"

+26. Constructor
+    Player hero {"Hero"};
+    Player *hero = new Player("Hero");
+    delete hero;

+27. Initialization List

+Player::Player()
+: name{"None"}, health{0}, exp{0} {
+    }

+Player::Playe {"name", 0} {   //delegating the constructor
+    }

+28. shallow copy constructor: only the pointer will be copied

+Player::Player(const Player & source)  // use reference
+    : name{source.name},
+      health {source.health} {
+      }

+29. deep copy: define a new pointer and copy the value that it is pointing to.

+30. move constructor: steal the pointer and null out the cource pointer

+Move::Move(Move &&source)  // R-reference
+    : data {source.data} {
+        source.data = nullptr;
+    }

+31. this pointer: pointing to the current class

+32. const object

+const Player shen {"Shen", 100};  // cannot change its attributes

+33. utilize the methods in the const object: add "const" at the end of the method;

+34. class in C++: default is private struct in C: default is public